Nicxooo/Nico-Bot/README.md

 ## How It Works

-NicoBot connects to Discord using the Discord API and listens for command inputs from users within a server.
+NicoBot connects to Discord via the Discord API and listens for user commands in a server.
 When a command is triggered, the bot processes the request and executes the corresponding functionality, such as moderating users, playing music, or responding with automated messages.

 ## Project Goals